bropenguin847/Python-Learning/README.md

 ---
 ## Feel free to raise any issues if you found any mistakes or outdated information in this repo.
 Have a nice journey into the world of Python.
 All the best ᯓ★!!
 ### *ੈ✩‧₊˚༺☆༻*ੈ✩‧₊˚
-!need to make custom pdf for each chapter